Netflix/dgs/docs/federation.md

 }
 ```

-In this case, we're not doing any data fetching: we're creating a `Show` instance that only has an `id` field, and we implement a `Show.reviews` datafetcher in the [next section](#providing-data-with-a-data-fetcher).
+In this case, we're not doing any data fetching: our `Show` instance only has an `id` field, and we implement a `Show.reviews` datafetcher in the [next section](#providing-data-with-a-data-fetcher).

 However, we could instead fetch data in the entity fetcher.
 If our DGS served multiple fields, and they all came from the same data source, we could fetch them all at once in the entity fetcher instead of writing separate datafetchers for each field:

 ```java
 @DgsEntityFetcher(name = "Show")